SolverMax/SolverMax/README.md

 ## Contact us

-If you want help with your own models, or if you would like to know more about how to adapt any of our models to your needs, then please via our [website](https://www.solvermax.com/contact) or on <a href="https://mathstodon.xyz/@SolverMax" rel="me">Mastodon</a>.
+If you want help with your own models, or if you would like to know more about how to adapt any of our models to your needs, then please [contact us](https://www.solvermax.com/contact).